Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

              The left vertical axis is thrust in kg/s"
     %}

 The dynamic thrust model provided several important benefits.
 It decreased rotor lag by as much as 80ms to 40ms.
 Thrust lag was fairly constant for all thrust slew rates (the steady state model saw considerable variation).
 Finally, it increased the maximum thrust slew rate by as much as four times.
 From a linear controls perspective, this greatly increased stability by increasing the gain and phase margins.
-Overall, it greatly improved the stability of the drone while holding height.
-It also made the drone much more responsive because feedforward of acceleration setpoints was possible.
+Overall, it also improved the stability of the drone while holding height.
+It generally made the drone more responsive because feedforward of acceleration setpoints was possible.

 ## Motion Profile Controller